arjundhav/sparkstask/Basic Banking System/README.md

 <h3>
 ◇ Create a simple dynamic website which has the following specs. <br>
 ◇ Start with creating a dummy data in database for upto 10 customers.<br>
-  Database options: Mysql, Mongo, Postgres, etc.Customers table will have basic fields such as name, email,current balance etc.<br>
+   Database options: Mysql, Mongo, Postgres, etc.Customers table will have basic fields such as name, email,account number,account type & balance etc.<br>
-  Transfers table will record all transfers happened.<br>
+◇ Transfers table will record all transfers happened.<br>
 ◇ Flow: Home Page > View all Customers > Select and View oneCustomer > Transfer Money > Select customer to transfer to >View all Customers.<br>
 ◇ Transfer of money between multiple users.<br>
 </h3>